![]() |

 HOME Contact Links Sources Logbook AIRCREW TACTICS MISSIONS |

-lived in Nottingham.
-Sgt Naylor had joined CEGH's crew at a late stage at the Operational Training Unit at Andover as a result of the original wireless-operator/air gunner on the crew being considered unsuitable.
-Naylor had already gained a significant amount of operational experience and was aparently a tall man who squeezed into the Blenheim turret with difficulty!
-Charles Naylor is commemorated on the War Memorial in Cinderhill Christ Church, Nottingham, by a wooden plaque, a memorial book, and an altar rail.
+Sgt Charles Naylor had joined CEGH's crew at a late stage at the Operational Training Unit at Andover.
+The pilot with whom he had originally flown had badly injured his hand on a propellor so Sgt Naylor was transferred to CEGH's crew after the original wireless-operator/air gunner had been struggling to cope with the training and was eventually taken sick.
+Naylor had already gained a significant amount of operational experience and was a tall man who apparentlysqueezed into the Blenheim turret with difficulty.
+Sgt Naylor is commemorated on the War Memorial in Cinderhill Christ Church, Nottingham, by a wooden plaque, a memorial book, and an altar rail.
 His name is also recorded on the Runnymede Memorial.
-THIS ALTAR RAIL WAS PLACED HERE THEIR NAMES ARE RECORDED WITH DEDICATED BY THE RT.
-REVD.
-BISHOP
+He left a widow and a 3 year old son, sadly mirroring the fate of his own father (also called Charles) had been killed in France on 28 April 1917 serving with the Sherwood Forresters near Bethune when Sgt Naylor was also just 3 years old.
+With thanks to Sgt Naylor's Grandson, Andrew Charles Naylor, for providing family photos.

 J.R.
 WELLER M.A.
-(Pictures and plaque text with acknowlegement to Southwell and Nottingham DAC Church History Project) |
+(Pictures and plaque text with acknowlegement to Southwell and Nottingham DAC Church History Project)